armaan1chl/HardHat/readme.md

 ## Features
 1.ERC20 Standard: Implements the standard ERC20 token functions including transfer, approve, and balance management.

-2.Burnable: Users can burn their own tokens using the built-in burn function.
+2.Burnable: Users can burn their own tokens.

 3.Mintable: The contract owner can mint new tokens to any address.